 Cloud: Cloud based businesses or SaaS businesses cover these cost’s themselves, there are no electricity consumption fees.

 On-Premise: Other than the cost’s of server anti-virus software and back up software, you have to consider your premises security.
 It’s not enough to lock a server door or use randomly generated passwords for server access, protecting your data should be top priority.

 Depending on your businesses headquarters, depends on security costs.
 If shared, is there a 24/7 security guard and gated entrances?
 If your a singular business on the premises, do you have the right security infrastructure in place or the staffing budget for a security officer?
 Security is very bespoke per a businesses situation, depending on a businesses circumstances the cost could be extravagant or incorporated in a rental agreement.

-Cloud: As mentioned in our article, 4 reasons why cloud computing is growing at the expense of on-premise cloud computing is now more secure than on-premise solutions thanks to how SaaS businesses handle their security.
+Cloud: Cloud computing is now more secure than on-premise solutions thanks to how SaaS businesses handle their security.
 Both software and premises are managed by professional individuals, security comes as standard and no additional costs are required.

 4 – Upgrading